Iteration Layer

 ImageMagick is the grandfather of image processing tools.
 It’s been around since 1987 and supports over 200 image formats.
 The feature set is enormous — virtually any image manipulation you can think of is possible with ImageMagick.

 The tradeoff is performance and complexity.
 ImageMagick is significantly slower than Sharp or imgproxy for common operations.
-The command-line interface is powerful but arcane — constructing a multi-step transformation command requires consulting the documentation every time.
+The command-line interface is broad but arcane — constructing a multi-step transformation command requires consulting the documentation every time.
 Memory usage is unpredictable for large images.

 Thumbor